 Teach Your Puppy to Ring The Bells

 By now, you must already know when your puppy will need to go to a toilet.
-If your puppy has not yet house trained and doesn’t have regular toilet break schedule, you won’t be able to start the process.
+If your puppy has not yet house trained and doesn’t have a regular toilet break schedule, you won’t be able to start the process.

 There are two training methods to teach your puppy to ring the bells himself: